-My Budapest Story – First Time Travelling Solo
+My Budapest Story – First Time Traveling Solo

-This was going to be my first time travelling solo and only my second time in an airport.
+This was going to be my first time traveling solo and only my second time in an airport.

 Related Read: Getting Ready For My First Solo Trip

 The next morning, after only a few hours sleep, I dragged myself out of bed and my housemate dropped me off at the nearest train station.

 Two trains later, I arrived at Birmingham Airport with plenty of time to spare before my flight – almost 6 hours!

 But I was ok with this.